HTTP - Requests

 We will study General-header and Entity-header in a separate chapter when we will learn HTTP header fields.
-For now let's check what are Request header fields.
+For now, let's check what Request header fields are.

 The request-header fields allow the client to pass additional information about the request, and about the client itself, to the server.
-These fields act as request modifiers and there are following important Request-header fields available which can be used based on requirement.
+These fields act as request modifiers.Here is a list of some important Request-header fields that can be used based on the requirement:

 You can introduce your custom fields in case you are going to write your own custom Client and Web Server.

 Now let's put it all together to form an HTTP request to fetch hello.htm page from the web server running on tutorialspoint.com